systemd/systemd/.github/CONTRIBUTING.md

 * Follow our [Coding Style](https://raw.githubusercontent.com/systemd/systemd/master/CODING_STYLE) when contributing code.
 This is a requirement for all code we merge.
 * Make sure to run "make check" locally, before posting your PR.
 We use a CI system, meaning we don't even look at your PR, if the build and tests don't pass.
 * If you need to update the code in an existing PR, force-push into the same branch, overriding old commits with new versions.
+* After you have pushed a new version, try to remove the `reviewed/needs-rework` label.
+Also add a comment about the new version (no notification is sent just for the commits, so it's easy to miss the update without an explicit comment).

 ## Final Words